 Veterinarians and Veterinary Technicians spend a large percentage of their time interacting with people.
 In a hospital setting technicians are often the primary communicator for the hospital’s human clients.
 Technicians will provide information and instructions with regards to patient’s conditions and treatments.
 Having strong customer service and interpersonal skills is a must for most Veterinary Technicians.

 A minority of Veterinary Technicians have jobs that do not largely interact with the general public.
 Examples of these positions would be technicians working in a research laboratory, at a zoo or private facility, or specialized RVTs within aspects of large specialty centers such as purely surgical or anesthesia technicians.
-These technicians still need good interpersonal skills, as they will work very closely with the human members of the hospital staff.
+However, providing medical care is a team effort.
+These technicians still need good interpersonal skills, as they will work very closely with the other human members of the hospital staff.